mstocco/mariostoc.co/content/traininglog/20201108-ironman2021-42weeksout.md

 The run felt pretty good to start as I headed toward town on the _Galloping Goose_.
 The first stride started just past the _Selkirk Trestle_ and it wasn't as awkward as a first stride typically is.

 <!---->
 The remainder of the the strides felt good and in control.
-A hint of soreness in my left piriformis was noticed and worked as a reminder to keep the strides, strides and not sprints.
+A hint of soreness in my left piriformis was noticed and served as a subtle reminder to keep the strides as strides and not sprints.

 For the 4 mile tempo effort, I did a lap of the _Songhess_ before heading north on the _Goose_.
 I locked into a **comfortably hard**, 5:05/km pace early and held that effort for 33:18.
 The back half of the tempo was uphill or false-flat uphill and that dropped my average pace (5:12/km), but I kept the effort the same.